TheresaLui/SelfHelpContent_v2/articles/common-solutions/a5e4fd9a-d4eb-44e0-ac76-4bac1789aa9e.md

   ownershipid="AzureData_DataFactory" />
 # Connector Unexpected Behavior or Errors

+Resolve unexpected behavior or errors in Connector using the following steps.

 ## **Recommended Steps**

-Please search [Connector troubleshooting guide](https://docs.microsoft.com/azure/data-factory/connector-troubleshoot-guide) to see if solution is listed.
+* Search for the issue and related solutions in [Connector troubleshooting guide](https://docs.microsoft.com/azure/data-factory/connector-troubleshoot-guide)

-If you use **Self-Hosted IR** please follow the steps on the [troubleshooting guide](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-troubleshoot-guide#gather-self-hosted-integration-runtime-logs-from-azure-data-factory).
+* If you use **Self-Hosted IR**, follow the steps in the [troubleshooting guide](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-troubleshoot-guide#gather-self-hosted-integration-runtime-logs-from-azure-data-factory).